University Avenue (Toronto): History

 University Avenue was originally made up of two streets, College Avenue and University Street, and separated by a fence, but it was eventually removed and the streets were merged.
 The merged street ended at Queen Street until 1931, when it was extended southward to Front Street.

 After World War Two the avenue was transformed.
 Trees were cut down and four lanes, in each direction, were devoted to cars and trucks.
 A central median has some trees, monuments, and park benches, which are lightly used, because strollers are surrounded by noisy traffic.

+Bike lane installation

+As part of the City of Toronto’s response to the COVID-19 pandemic, a number of temporary dedicated bike lanes were installed across Toronto in 2020, including on University Avenue.
+These lanes, from Bloor Street to King Street were made permanent in 2021.
+Premier Doug Ford introduced legislation to remove the bike lanes over the wishes of the city, but the plan was struck down by the Ontario Superior Court after a Charter challenge that their removal threatened the safety of cyclists.

 Future

 In 2020 the city changed how lanes were allocated on University Avenue's pavement.
 Only two lanes, per direction, were devoted to cars and trucks.
 A lane was devoted to parking, and room was made for a bicycle lane.